 \subsection{CodeT5 Model}

 CodeT5~\cite{wang2021codet5} is a unified pre-trained encoder-decoder model for code related tasks.
-CodeT5 outperforms prior methods on understanding tasks such as code defect detection and clone detection, and translation tasks between source code and natural language summaries.
-We use the small version of CodeT5 as our baseline since it has similar model configuration with 6 encoder layers and decoder layers.
+CodeT5 has been shown to outperform prior methods on program understanding tasks such as code defect detection, clone detection, and translation tasks between source code and natural language summaries.
+We use the CodeT5-small version of the model as our baseline since it has a similar configuration with 6 encoder layers and 6 decoder layers.

 \textbf{Identifier names re-masking and generation} Before inference, each anonymized identifier names is re-masked as a special pre-defined token $\langle extra\_id\_0\rangle$.
 Then CodeT5 model predicts each re-masked identifier name independently.
 The results for each pasted code snippet are summarized into a dictionary that maps the original masks to generated identifier names.